-This month we are featuring three coffees produced by women lead coffee projects from around the world; Sumatra, Peru and Ethiopia.
+In April 2019 we featured three coffees produced by women lead coffee projects from around the world; Sumatra, Peru and Ethiopia.
+Although the Amaro Gayo is now sold out the Ketiara and Gato Nero are still available in our Women in Coffee Tasting Pair.
 These spectacular coffees have incredible stories to tell about the women responsible for their creation.
 Your purchase directly supports them and, in turn, helps to promote gender equity within the coffee supply chain.
 Be sure to check out our featured Women in Coffee Sampler!

 Produced by The Ketiara Women’s Cooperative, Central Aceh Province, Sumatra

 Ketiara has been our primary offering from Sumatra for many years.
 Its classic syrupy body and low acidity are highlighted by spicy, earthy and stone fruit flavors.
 Flavors like these are only possible through careful plant husbandry and impeccable application of the traditional wet-hulled process.
 This fastidious care is undertaken each year by the almost two-thousand members of Koperasi Pedgang Kopi (KOPEPI), also known as The Ketiara Women’s Cooperative.